titom73/terraform-containerlab-vm/README.md

 git version 2.25.1
 ```

+VM is accessible via port `ssh/22` for management and port `80/http` for graphite instance

 ### Inputs

 Module supports a set of inputs, most of them are optional, but 2 are mandatory